khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 The classes run in labs equipped with Windows PCs, providing some tools to help build your portfolios.
 I will also demonstrate software on macOS.
 You can use your own laptops and software in class.

 ## Assignment brief
-Throughout the term, you will build a digital portfolio based on [this template](https://github.com/khofstadter/CS220AU-DP).
-Your portfolio needs to consist of
+Throughout the term, you will build a digital portfolio that consists of

-1. a website critically reflecting on a specific connection between the research domains given below
+1. a website critically reflecting on a specific connection between two research domains
+   - digital identities <!-- add link to page -->
+   - existential risks <!-- add link to page -->
 2. a self- and peer-assessment file
 3. a succinct portfolio overview

-For more information, see the [template](https://github.com/khofstadter/CS220AU-DP).
+For more information, see the [digital portfolio template](https://github.com/khofstadter/CS220AU-DP).

-### Research domains
-- digital identities <!-- add link to page -->
-- existential risks <!-- add link to page -->

 <!-- can I add a venn diagramm here with code? -->